The Tableau Data Model

 In previous versions of Tableau, the data model in your data source consisted of a single, physical layer where you could specify joins and unions.
 Tables added to the physical layer (joined or unioned) create a single, flattened table (denormalized) for analysis.

-In Tableau 2020.2, the data model in your data source includes a new semantic layer above the physical layer—called the logical layer—where you can add multiple tables and relate them to each other.
+As of Tableau 2020.2, the data model in your data source includes a new semantic layer above the physical layer—called the logical layer—where you can add multiple tables and relate them to each other.
 Tables at the logical layer are not merged in the data source, they remain distinct (normalized), and maintain their native level of detail.

 Logical tables act like containers for merged physical tables.
 A logical table can contain a single, physical table.
 Or it can contain multiple physical tables merged together through joins or unions.